InSyncWithFoo/uv-for-pycharm/README.md

 * [ ] Intentions
   * [ ] Install quick fix

-Disclaimer: This plugin is not an official Astral project.
+Disclaimer: This is not an official Astral project.

 ## Installation